SDC-PizzaParty/SDC/notebook/journal.md

 ## Notes for deployment:
 - Can I import my seeded database to AWS somehow?
 Or do I need to deal with using these CSVs and seeding on the server?

+# 4/25/22

+## Full-stack
+- I probably want to plug in the front-end to my unoptimized back-end today.
+This might give me a little bit more insight into the type of unit tests I'll need for my back-end before moving on to optimization.
+- I'll continue practicing SQL syntax and joins whenever I have time today.
+It's starting to become a little more natural.
+Mocking out tables by hand is really helpful so I'll do that some more.